Arkansas Hunting Law: A Comprehensive Guide

 Baiting: Unlike waterfowl, baiting deer is not universally illegal in Arkansas.

-• Baiting is prohibited in the Chronic Wasting Disease (CWD) Management Zone and on Wildlife Management Areas (WMAs).
+• Baiting is prohibited in the Chronic Wasting Disease (CWD) Management Zone and on Wildlife Management Areas (WMAs)

-• Baiting for deer is allowed on private land within the CWD Management Zone from September 1 to December 31.
+• Baiting for deer is allowed on private land within the CWD Management Zone from September 1 to December 31

-• On private land outside the CWD Management Zone, hunters may bait and feed deer year-round.
+• On private land outside the CWD Management Zone, hunters may bait and feed deer year-round

-It is unlawful to possess, place, or scatter bait that could lure or attract wildlife for hunting.
+On Wildlife Management Areas (WMAs) and National Wildlife Refuges (NWRs), it is unlawful to possess, place, or scatter bait that could lure or attract wildlife for hunting.

 Violations often occur when hunters: